 sur le Principe sonore - New Reflections on the sound Principles.

-He'll publishes it the year after with many alterations.
+He published it the year after with many changes.

 ed Aricia, italian version of Rameau's opera by Treatta.

-The libretto was translated from the French one by the abbé Frugoni.
+The libretto was translated from the French one by a priest, Frugoni.

 Traetta kept part of the original music.
 The work was performed